szymnli/Lynx/README.md

 **User monitoring** — real-time `journalctl` streaming to catch sudo failures, with a configurable window and threshold for brute-force detection.
 Sudoers file changes are caught via inotify on `/etc/`.

-**Alert routing** — JSON log for everything, console output for HIGH+, desktop notifications for CRITICAL (stubbed, not yet wired up).
+**Alert routing** — JSON log for everything, console output for HIGH+, desktop notifications for CRITICAL events.

+**CLI** — `--logs` for viewing recent alerts with optional count and severity filtering, `--help` for usage info.

 ## What's not done yet

-- Working desktop notifications
 - systemd service file
-- `--logs` CLI flag for reading recent alerts without grepping raw JSON,
-- deleted-binary whitelist in `config.yaml`
 - Rootkit detection

 ## Usage